openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Backward Compatibility
 **********************

 We intend to maintain backwards compatibility while migrating to using module federation.
-We can do this by creating a separate set of Webpack configurations in ``@openedx/frontend-build`` and separate build targets in converted MFEs; the footprint of module federation on "guest" MFEs is very small, requiring virtually no code changes in the application itself, and a few additional configuration options in the MFE's Webpack config to identify exposed components.
+We can do this by creating a separate set of Webpack configurations in `frontend-build <frontend-build_>`_ and separate build targets in converted MFEs; the footprint of module federation on "guest" MFEs is very small, requiring virtually no code changes in the application itself, and a few additional configuration options in the MFE's Webpack config to identify exposed components.

 Ultimately MFEs will no longer be responsible for initializing frontend-platform or rendering the header and footer.
 We will follow the DEPR process for retiring this code in MFEs once (and if) we make the module federation architecture required.